LudicMindStudio/RoadAheadTeamVault/DolphinBay/Dolphin Bay Npc Profiles.md

 **Little Girl 1**
 	Loves animals and playing games.
 The leader amongst the dolphin bay kids To put on another page:
 	- Cat (short for Caterina) Everyone calls her Cat because she can be soft and kind but when needed she can be fierce.
 That's why she's the leader.
+Cat has grown up hearing stories about the ocean as her father is a sailor.
+She developed a love for animals and has been actively working to protect the wildlife around Dolphin Bay.
+	- Description for art team:
+		- she has thick red hair
+		- brown eyes
+		- bandana in her hair
+		- tank top and shorts
 **Little Girl 2**
 	Loves animals.
 More aloof.
 Curious
 **Little Boy 1**